 Eye Cuts and Punctures

 A sharp or pointed object can do a great deal of damage to the eye, especially if it pierces through the eyelid.
 Standard first aid, like pressure and bandages, are the exact opposite of what you want to do when your eye is cut.
 Rather than try to touch the eye with a bandage, cover up the affected area; a paper cup can be enough to protect it from contact.
 Do not try to wash out the wound, since this can cause infection.
 An optometrist understands how best to treat an eye that has been cut or punctured and can prevent the loss of vision.

 One of the worst eye emergencies is a chemical burn.
 Whether you work in a laboratory or whether you simply are exposed to a toxic substance, chemicals in your eyes can have serious consequences.
 Wash the eye thoroughly with water (but not soap) to remove as much of the contaminant as possible.
 See a Rockville optometrist as soon as possible to get the burn addressed.

 A black eye is common if you practice martial arts and can be treated with a simple cold compress.
 A more severe eye impact requires professional help to make certain the skeletal and muscular system below the skin remains functional.

 Call Us For Eye Injury Treatment

 Some eye injuries require nothing more than time to heal on their own.
 However, others require the professional attention of an optometrist.
-Contact Eyeland Eye Care Centers of Dr. Lippman and Dr. Gold in Rockville, MD & Silver Spring, MD to see what treatment is available if you have a concern with your vision.
+Contact Eyeland Optical and Luxoptics in Rockville, MD, Chevy Chase, MD, & Silver Spring, MD to see what treatment is available if you have a concern with your vision.
 We look forward to helping you and your loved ones with any vision issues!